ray-project/ray/doc/source/serve/migration.md

 # Serve 1.x to 2.x API Migration Guide

-This section is to help you how to migrate the deployment API from 1.x to 2.0.
+This section is to help you migrate the deployment API from 1.x to 2.x.

 ## What has been changed?